eclipse-archived/flux/README.md

   In case you have a MongoDB running, the in-memory repository is replaced by a MongoDB-based implementation that reads and writes your projects from/to a MongoDB database.

 ### Running the Eclipse plugin

   At the moment there is no update site available from which you can install the Eclipse plugins into an existing Eclipse installation.
 Instead you have to import all three projects into a workspace and start a runtime workbench from there.

+  One of the projects "org.eclipse.flux.client.java.osgi" requires some jar files to be downloaded and/or built before everything will compile in an Eclipse workspace.
+To produce these jars in the right places do the following:

+       cd org.eclipse.flux.headless.releng
+       mvn clean install

+  Next import at least the following projects into the workspace:

+    - org.eclipse.flux.core
+	- org.eclipse.flux.jdt.service
+	- org.eclipse.flux.ui.integration
+	- org.eclipse.flux.ide.integration.repository
+	- org.eclipse.flux.client.java.osgi
+	- org.eclipse.flux.client.java (optional, source-code for the client jar embedded inside org.eclipse.flux.client.java.osgi)
+	- org.eclipse.flux.releng

-  So please import all three Eclipse projects into an empty workspace.
-There is a forth project that is called "eclipse.releng" that contains a target platform definition.
-Please import that project as well and set the contained target definition as your target platform.
+  The "org.flux.eclipse.releng" project contains a target platform definition.
+  Set the contained target definition as your target platform.
 After that everything should compile fine.

   If you want the JDT service to run inside your Eclipse IDE (instead of as a headless service), you should set a start level of 4 and auto-start:true for the org.eclipse.flux.jdt.service bundle in your launch